jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 \lambda
 $$
-as 1 and our model make prediction closer to the training data.
+as 1 and our model make prediction closer to the training data with the same number of iterations.

 <div class="imgcap">
 <img src="/assets/dl_intro/p3.png" style="border:none;">
 </div>

 Like other hyper parameter for training, the process is try and error.
 In fact we use a very high
 $$
 \lambda